programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ### Faceting a Graph

-Previously, we created a plot that compared cities and their relationships with cities that were domestic, in EU countries and non-EU countries using different colors for each country. ggplot2 also provides an effective way to create plots that include information split by categories (space, time, and so).
-We can represent the same data, but in graphs, where we separate per country.
-In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
+Previously, we created a plot that compared cities and their relationships with cities that were domestic, in EU countries and non-EU countries using different colors for each country. ggplot2 also provides a way to split your data into different plots based on a variable.In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
 The most simple facetting function is [`facet_wrap()`](http://ggplot2.tidyverse.org/reference/facet_wrap.html), but you can also take a look at the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.

-Using our previous dataframe eudata.perc.country, we can facet our graphs by adding a facet_wrap() layer in the following way:
+Using our previous dataframe eudata.perc.country, we can facet our graphs by adding a facet_wrap() layer in the following way to get a different graph for each origin country:

 ```